How to Build a Massive Email List

 Step 3: Publish High-Quality Content Regularly

 Now, I’m not here to tell you that content is king.
-The truth is, high-quality content backed with a solid promotion strategy is the KING.
+The truth is, high-quality content backed by a solid promotion strategy is the KING.
 So, what is a high-quality content?

 In simple words, high-quality content is any web content that blows out everything your competitors have created on the same topic.
 For example, when Brian Dean created his epic “Google’s Ranking Factors,” he went the extra mile to ensure that his article beats competitors from every angle.